-We got through the summer and the first half of Fall without any major incidents.
+We all got through the summer and the first half of Fall without any major incidents.

 Mundo was still pushing the gun business hard, but I refused to let him use the garage as anything more than a holding bay.
 No people were allowed there but him and me.
-I don’t even think we’d clued Hopeton into our little operation at that point.
+We hadn’t clued Hopeton into our little operation at that point.
 So, on the surface everything was status quo.
-Money was flowing in, inventory was flowing out.
+Money was flowing in, inventory was flowing out- and Doe and I were able to keep all the money for ourselves.

-One night in late October, Mundo and I met up at Madiba for a business dinner.
+One night in late October, Mundo and I met up at Madiba for a business meeting.
 We had a lot to go over.

 Once our peri peri chicken dinners were demolished, we did the run-through: